statikbe/laravel-filament-flexible-content-blocks/documentation/configuration.md

 `specific`.
 First declare the image collection and then the conversion name.
 You can extend the already defined conversions by adding a `extra_conversions` array to the collection name.

+To define the conversions, you can use all the [spatie-image options](https://spatie.be/docs/image/v3/introduction) that can be configured as array keys or you can use a callable function so you can configure the conversion with full typing and can implement extra logic if needed.
+The function approach is the most future-proof.

-To define the conversions, you can use all the [spatie-image options](https://spatie.be/docs/image/v1/image-manipulations/overview) that can be configured as array keys.
-You can use any single argument functions, with the function name as key and the argument as value.
-To resize, use `fit` with a `Spatie\Image\Manipulations::FIT_*` constante and define `width` and `height`.
+For the array option, you can use any single argument function, with the function name as key and the argument as value.
+To resize, for instance use `fit` with a `Spatie\Image\Enums\Fit` enum and define `width` and `height`.
+Other resize options are `crop`, `manualCrop` & `focalCrop`.
 You can also queue conversions (key: `queued`) and make responsive images (key: `responsive`) by setting the value to `true`.
 Below is a detailed example: